Langoustines in Garlic Sauce (al Ajillo)

 About this recipe

 Fresh langoustines sautéed in olive oil with plenty of garlic, dried árbol chile and parsley.
-A coastal Mexican dish bursting with flavour and aroma.
+A coastal Mexican dish bursting with flavor and aroma.

 History & Origin